TomBoss8521/Detecting-Arbitrage-in-Traded-Option-Prices-Numerical-Investigation-Code/README.md

 ##  Files
 - `single_maturity.py` – constructs the single maturity support function and checks the contact, derivative and strict decrease conditions.
 - `multiple_maturity.py` - extends the procedure to the current and all later maturities and performs the corresponding joint consistency tests.

+## Test Data
+We provide a folder of aritifical test data to see how the different cases run and are classified.

 ## Requirements
 - Python 3
 - cvxpy [1,3]